16 Mar Slow Cooked Beef Cheek and Eggplant Casserole

 Preheat the oven to 160 C if using.

-Place the casserole or pan over over moderate heat and lightly cover the base of the pan with olive oil.
+Place the frypan over over moderate heat and lightly cover the base of the pan with olive oil.

 Add the onion and a teaspoon of salt and stir into the oil.
-Continue cooking until the oil is softened.
+Continue stirring until the oil is softened.

 Add the garlic - do not let either the onion or garlic to brown - reduce the heat if necessary.